The 12 Toxic Hormone Disruptors You Probably Have In Your HomeAugust 3rd, 2015

 Each could be hiding hormone disruptors—potentially toxic chemicals that can interfere with your body’s endocrine system.
 These chemicals have been linked to a wide range of health concerns, including fertility problems, diminished sex drive, kidney disease, and birth defects.

 Thankfully, there are easy ways to reduce these risks.
 Start by shopping for cleaning supplies and personal care products with fewer chemicals of concern instead of harsh conventional options that may be loaded with hazardous ingredients.
 Our new company, Thrive Market, offers all of these healthy products and more at a deep discount.
-Get two months of free membership here.

 To lower your exposure to endocrine disruptors, avoid these 12 chemical compounds—what EWG calls the “dirty dozen”—whenever possible.